 This is the BEST Fluffy Pancake Recipe!
 I’ve spent years making pancakes from a box and from scratch and my recipe – this one – is the one my family loves most.
 It’s an easy pancake recipe you can make in no time at all – you’ll never use a mix again once you try this recipe.

 We love pancakes in my house!
-I don’t make them often anymore but every once in awhile I just crave them.
-I can almost taste them, drenched in butter and syrup, just by looking at these photos.
+I can almost taste these, drenched in butter and syrup, just by looking at the photos.

-When Jordan was little she LOVED pancakes so much.
-Basically she viewed pancakes as a vehicle for syrup (that is, until I discovered sprinkle pancakes).
+When Jordan was little she LOVED pancakes so much; she viewed pancakes as a vehicle for syrup.
 She would beg me for pancakes every morning and, if I was in a good mood, I’d often say yes.